 All publicly-traded companies are required to release an income statement either quarterly or yearly.
-There are three major items that complete the structure of an income statement – revenue, expenses, and net profit.
+Three major items complete the structure of an income statement – revenue, expenses, and net profit.
 It shows the company’s performance over a particular period of time.
 In other words, it is a company’s profit and loss account.
 There are two sections in an income statement – the operating section and the non-operating section.
-The operating section deals with the day-to-day business activities of the company whereas, the non-operating section records all the revenues and expenses that are unrelated to the regular business activities of the company.
+The operating section deals with the day-to-day business activities of the company.
+In contrast, the non-operating section records all the revenues and expenses that are unrelated to the regular business activities of the company.

 Purpose of Income Statement